Old Town Trolley treats visitors and locals to unique views of seven cities' splendors

 Its hop on-hop off feature is a huge draw, allowing passengers to exit for lunch or a snack, shopping or a museum, or simply to stretch, wander and learn.

-IN SAN DIEGO, we boarded in Old Town with friends from Seattle.
-We four experienced all 10-stops with a mid-point "hop off" downtown, to share a meal
+IN SAN DIEGO, we boarded the Old Town Trolley with friends from Seattle.
+We four experienced all 10-stops with a mid-point "hop off" downtown, to share a meal.

 After our leisurely lunch, we waited only five minutes for the next trolley.
 Stops are frequent so you can time your strolling, museum visit or meal and never have to wait long.
 Trolleys arrive every half hour or less.